 The resulting loss of forests can influence the local climate too.
 In India, there is enough evidence to believe that forests cleared for agriculture have weakened the summer monsoon rainfall.

 Interestingly, such cropland losses are not expected to have strong implications for global food security.
-Navin Ramankutty, professor at the University of British Columbia, Canada, believes it is a bit tricky to predict how the urban food systems will be affected.

 “I think this is going to be context dependent.
 Whether we have food security issues in cities depends on how dependent the city is on locally produced versus imported foods, and also the biogeography that the city is located in,” Ramankutty says.